jalajcodes/tourista/README.md

 # tourista
-Landing page for Tourista built with HTML5 and CSS3 using various advanced techniques.
+Landing page for Tourista, built with HTML5 and CSS3 using various advanced techniques.